dotnet/docs-tools/CODE-OF-CONDUCT.md

-# Code of Conduct
+# Code of conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct) to clarify expected behavior in our community.
+This project has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.

+For more information, see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).